IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 When planning your installation you should be aware of the following components of the Dataverse architecture:

 - Linux: RHEL/CentOS is highly recommended since all development and QA happens on this distribution.
-- App server: Payara is the recommended Java EE/Jakarta EE application server
+- App server: Payara is the recommended Jakarta EE application server
 - PostgreSQL: a relational database.
 - Solr: a search engine.
 A Dataverse-specific schema is provided.
 - SMTP server: for sending mail for password resets and other notifications.